Gertrude Kerbis: Life and education

 Gertrude Lempp Kerbis was born and raised in the Northwest side of Chicago, Illinois.
 Her parents, Eugene and Emma Lempp, were working class immigrants from southern Germany and Belarus, respectively.
 Growing up, Kerbis attended Chicago public schools and graduated from Foreman High School.
-She attended Wright Junior College and then transferred to the University of Wisconsin-Madison when her family moved to Wisconsin.
+She attended Wright Junior College and then transferred to the University of Wisconsin-Madison when her family temporarily moved to Wisconsin.
 Kerbis was inspired to pursue architecture after reading an article on Frank Lloyd Wright and then visiting Taliesin East.
 At the time, there was no architecture program at the University of Wisconsin so Kerbis transferred to the University of Illinois, where she studied architectural engineering and received her BS in 1948.
 She went on to study architecture at the Harvard Graduate School of Design under Walter Gropius.
 Kerbis moved back to Chicago to study architecture at the Illinois Institute of Technology (IIT) under Ludwig Mies van der Rohe, receiving her master's degree in 1954.
 While attending IIT she met Walter Peterhans and they got married and had a son named Julian.
 They divorced a short while after, and she later remarried tennis professional Donald Kerbis, who had a daughter named Lisa from a previous marriage.
 Together they had a daughter named Kim.